Ranna puiestee 1, Pärnu linn, Pärnu

-The neo-classicist building of the Mud Baths is one of the most important symbols of the Pärnu resort.
-It was built in 1926-1927 in place of a bathing house that was burned down in World War I. The history of the Pärnu Mud Baths, but also of the resort can however be tracked down to the year 1838 when the bathing house by the sea offered warm sea baths in the summer and hot sauna in the winter.
-The resort started to develop rapidly in the 1890s.
+The neoclassicist building of the Mud Baths is one of the most important symbols of the Pärnu resort.
+The building was designed by Olev Siinmaa as well as the Baltic German designers Erich von Wolffeldt and Aleksander Nürnberg.
+It was constructed in 1926-1927 in place of a bathing house that burned down during World War I. The history of the Pärnu Mud Baths and the resort can be traced back to 1838 when the bathing house by the sea offered warm sea baths during the summer and hot saunas during the winter.

 In the Soviet era, the Mud Baths started to serve working people.
 After Estonia's independence, it became deserted and fell out of use.
 In 2014, a cosy boutique spa was opened in the historic mud baths building.